pmapcat/reagent_autocomplete/README.md

 * Autocomplete current option with Right arrow or Tab
 * Complete, if there is only a single option
 * Optional forbid auto completing if there are no options
-* Easy styling and  integration with frameworks
+* Easy styling and frameworks agnostic

 ## Usage

 The following parameters are available